DoctorWkt/CSCvon8/journal.md

 I probably won't have time tomorrow to look at this, but I will need to make the wiring more permanent on the breadboard and also make the same adjustments to the TTL verilog version.

+## Fri 26 Apr 17:10:45 AEST 2019

+I've rewired the TTL verilog version.
+I had to alter the 74593.v module because it was seeing CLOAD_bar going from x to 1 as a rising edge.
+I had to track the dropping edge and use that memory to ensure that we were at a rising edge.
+It passes all the examples again.